USPS Fingerprinting Process (What to Expect + Other FAQs)

 You do need an appointment for USPS fingerprinting, and from my research, it appears that when you’re alerted to come to get fingerprinted, the staff gives you some options.

-Unfortunately, if you can’t make any of those days and times, you will have to contact someone and see if you can make special arrangements.
+Unfortunately, if you can’t make any of those days and times, you must contact someone to see if you can make special arrangements.
+However, it is always best to try to make any of the appointments given.

 What Is the Next Step After Fingerprinting for USPS?